Gregorian telescope

 The Gregorian telescope is a type of reflecting telescope designed by Scottish mathematician and astronomer James Gregory in the 17th century, and first built in 1673 by Robert Hooke.
-James Gregory was a contemporary of Isaac Newton.
-Both often worked simultaneously on similar projects.
+James Gregory was a contemporary of Isaac Newton, and both often worked simultaneously on similar projects.
 Gregory's design was published in 1663 and pre-dates the first practical reflecting telescope, the Newtonian telescope, built by Sir Isaac Newton in 1668.
 However, Gregory's design was only a theoretical description, and he never actually constructed the telescope.
 It was not successfully built until five years after Newton's first reflecting telescope.

 History

 The Gregorian telescope is named after the James Gregory design, which appeared in his 1663 publication Optica Promota (The Advance of Optics).
 Similar theoretical designs have been found in the writings of Bonaventura Cavalieri (Lo Specchio Ustorio (On Burning Mirrors), 1632) and Marin Mersenne (L'harmonie universalle, 1636).
 Gregory's early attempts to build the telescope failed, since he had no practical skill himself and could find no optician capable of actually constructing one.
 It was not until ten years after Gregory's publication, aided by the interest of experimental scientist Robert Hooke, that a working instrument was created.
 The early Scottish optician and telescope maker James Short built Gregorian telescopes with parabolic mirrors made from the highly reflective speculum metal.